revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 - Database connections are expensive operation.
 - A connection pool is like a collection of open connections.
 - If a connection is established or created it should be added to the connection pool.
-- When a connection is released, it's actually returned back to the pool, so other clients can reuse it.
+- When a connection is released, it's returned back to the pool, so other clients can reuse it.
 - While the connection is open it can be used again and again.
 - Spring support connection pooling by supporting configuration of DataSource inside application.
 - Spring provides `DriverManagerDataSource` for testing application during development phase.